tmcgilchrist/ghuntley/content/notes/leadership.md

 - performing for too long becomes safe, group think becomes stale
 - innovation, risks and growth come from a steady flow of transitioning backwards and forwards between storming and performing

+# temperature

+As a leader, you have the ability to set the tempature of the room, not just read it.
+You have the power and responsibility to change the norm.

 # ripples

 - me